DEFINING THE DISH

 EARLY INSIGHTS

-1. What are any challenges you face when browsing through menus and making decisions?
+1. What challenges do you face when browsing menus and making dining choices?

-3. Have you ever used a mobile app or service for menu recognition or analysis?
-If yes, what was your experience like?
-If no, would you consider using such an app in the future?
+3. Have you used any app for menu recognition or analysis?
+If yes, what was your experience?
+If no, would you consider trying one?

-4. What features or functionalities would you find most valuable in a menu recognition app?
+4. Which features would you find most useful in a menu recognition app?

-5. How comfortable are you with sharing your location or dietary preferences with a menu recognition app to receive personalized recommendations?
+5. How comfortable are you with sharing location or dietary preferences for personalized recommendations?

-7. Are there any concerns or reservations you have about using a menu recognition app?
-If yes, what are they?
+7. Do you have any concerns about using a menu recognition app?
+If so, what are they?

-8. What factors would influence your decision to use a menu recognition app over traditional menu browsing methods or other competing apps in the market?
+8. What factors would make you choose a menu recognition app over traditional methods or similar apps?

 PAIN POINTS AND DESIRES